Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/Cathedral.md

 This is quite tricky to do, so make sure you practice it before trying with the children.
 First place the thick walls at the locations marked on the base, then rest the arch (matching up the A and sides) on the marked part of the top of the thick walls.
 The arch won't stay up at this stage so keep holding it up.
 Next place the thin walls (upside down and oriented so that the top surface is flat) on top of the thick ones and add the weights to the top of the thin walls.
 The weights need to be as close to the centre as is possible without them falling off, the structure should now stand up on its own.

-*** OTHER THINGS TO TALK ABOUT ***
+### Other things to talk about

-Applications with bridges.
+- Applications with bridges.
-How old buildings were made.
+- How old buildings were made.
-Cement as a glue for bricks.
+- Cement as a glue for bricks.
-How modern buildings are made.
+- How modern buildings are made.
-Look at the buildings around you.
+- Look at the buildings around you.
-How does your roof at home stay up?
+- How does your roof at home stay up?
 Look in the attic - timber beams...

-*** SCIENCE BACKGROUND FOR DEMONSTRATORS ***
+### Science background for demonstrators

 Using the science behind arch bridges to make buildings.
 Resolving forces - how adding weights/using thicker walls, stops the roof from caving in.

 <br/>